bhisaac/5eFP/5eFP-SRD.md

 While climbing or swimming, each square of movement costs 1 extra square (2 extra squares in difficult terrain), unless a creature has a climbing or swimming speed.
 At the GM’s option, climbing a slippery vertical surface or one with few handholds requires a successful STR check.
 Similarly, gaining any distance in rough water might require a successful STR check.

-When swimming, if you have a swim speed, you only provoke opportunity attacks from creatures with a reach score of 2 or more squares, and you ignore difficult terrain.
+When swimming, if you have a swim speed, you can move through any creature's space, you only provoke opportunity attacks from creatures with a reach score of 2 or more squares, and you ignore difficult terrain.

 #### Jumping